kieran-mackle/pysagas/README.md

 ```

 ### Installation
-After installing the dependencies above, clone this repo to your machine.
+After installing the dependencies above, clone this repo to your
+machine.

 ```
 git clone https://github.com/kieran-mackle/pysagas
 ```

-Next, use pip to install the `pysagas` from repo you just cloned.
+Next, use pip to install the `pysagas` package from the repo you
+just cloned.

 ```
 python3 -m pip install pysagas